Matt Ryan Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Season Stats

-- The Falcons, who rank 24th in the NFL in points scored, have attempted a pass 63.0% of the time while running the football 37.0% of the time.
+- The Falcons, who rank 24th in the NFL in points scored, have dropped back to pass 63.0% of the time while opting for the ground attack 37.0% of the time.

-- Ryan has thrown 37 passes in the red zone this season, 62.7% of his team's red zone plays.
+- Ryan has attempted 37 of his 244 passes in the red zone, accounting for 62.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Panthers.